 Image Citation: Vern Wilkins, Indiana University, Bugwood.org

-The bark of the Winged Sumac is smooth, brown or reddish brown with numerous visible lenticles.
+The bark of the Winged Sumac is smooth, brown or reddish brown with numerous visable lenticles.
 The leaves are alternate, pinnately compound with blades ranging in size from 10-30 cm long, having conspicuous winged rachis, the wings each reaching sizes of over 4 mm each, with 9-23 leaflets.
-The flowers are unisexual, with male or female typically occurring on separate trees, green-white in color, with 5 petals and sepals each abut 1 mm long.
-The fruit is a hairy rounded red drupe 4-5 mm in diameters, occurring in late Summer to early Fall and remaining until Winter.
+The flowers are unisexual, with male or female typically occuring on separate trees, green-white in color, with 5 petals and sepals each abut 1 mm long.
+The fruit is a hairy rounded red drupe 4-5 mm in diameters, occuring in late Summer to early Fall and remaining until Winter.

 Image Citation: Charles T. Bryson, USDA Agricultural Research Service, Bugwood.org